 - 1 cup granulated sugar* see note for variations

-- Once cooled, strain into a glass jar or airtight container and discard the berry pulp.
+- Once cooled, strain the liquid into a glass jar or airtight container and discard the berry pulp.
 Use right away, or store in the refrigerator for up to one month.